Genivia/ugrep-indexer/README.md

 positive matches that will slow down searching.

 ### Q: What is indexing accuracy?

-If file storage space is at a premium, you can dial down the index storage overhead by specifying a lower indexing accuracy.
-However, indexing at a lower accuracy might increase the false positive rate of indexing, which can lower search performance.

-Indexing the example from above with level 0 (option `-0`) reduces the indexing storage overhead 8.6 times, from 4243 bytes per file to only 490 bytes per file:

-    12245871 bytes scanned and indexed with 42% noise on average 1317 files indexed in 28 directories
-           0 new directories indexed
-        1317 new files indexed
-           0 modified files indexed
-           0 deleted files removed from indexes
-         128 binary files skipped with --ignore-binary
-           0 symbolic links skipped
-           0 devices skipped
-      646123 bytes indexing storage increase at 490 bytes/file

-Indexed search is still a lot faster than non-indexed search by 7.7x for this example instead of 10x, with 16 files actually searched instead of just one:

-    Searched 1317 files in 28 directories in 0.139 seconds with 8 threads: 1 matching (0.07593%)
-    Skipped 1301 of 1317 files with indexes not matching any search patterns

-However, regex patterns that are more complex than this example may have a higher false positive rate, which might reduce indexed search speeds with this low indexing accuracy.

 Indexing is a form of lossy compression.
 The higher the indexing accuracy, the faster ugrep search performance should be by skipping more files that do not